RegiusK/Multithread-Word-Count/README.md

 # Multithread-Word-Count
-A JAVA Multithreaded Word Count  using Producer–consumer design pattern over a UDP client-server architecture
+A JAVA core Multithreaded Word Count  using Producer–consumer design pattern over a UDP client-server architecture

 1. The Server should read all files in the txt format of a directory.
 The server must perform word count, normalizing accentuation or of the letter format (uppercase or lowercase);